zaka786khan/gegasoft-form-builder-class/README.md

 # gegasoft-form-builder-class
 A Standalone Form Builder Class written in PHP language to generate HTML forms and elements easily.
-It is designed by Gegasoft
+It is designed by Gegasoft.
+This is really very small in size under 10kb and facilitate a lot in creating HTML forms and validating input fields using predefined rules and regex supported.

 # Usage Examples:
 ## 1. Creating Forms